kriskda/docker-github-action-android-container/README.md

 ## Usage
 Simply run `run_docker.sh`.
 After build process has completed and github runner has started, runner should be visible in repositorie's `Settings/Actions/Runners`.

+Note: Android emulator starts with `-accel on`, which assumes kvm VM acceleration.
+This requires host machine to have `/dev/kvm` available in order to work.